pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/02-autopilot-custom-upstream-config.md

 ## Autopilot Enabled on Custom Upstream and Downstream Sites

 This use case requires you to set up your Custom Upstream as a Pantheon site and enable Autopilot.
 This setup is beneficial if you have broad portfolios of similar sites (such as universities).
-We recommend that the child sites exclude certain updates coming from the upstream (such as common plugins/modules) so out-of-sync updates do not accidentally get applied.
+We recommend that the child sites exclude certain updates coming from the upstream (such as common plugins or modules) so out-of-sync updates do not accidentally get applied.

 **Pros**: